prof-rossetti/georgetown-opim-557-201710/projects/stock-trading-recommendation-system/project.md

 ## Evaluation Methodology

-Full credit for a system which accepts one or more stock-symbol user inputs, validates inputs, issues corresponding HTTP requests to the AlphaVantage API, handles response errors as appropriate, writes response data to one or more worksheets, and provides final purchase recommendation(s).
+Full credit for a properly-named file which accepts one or more stock-symbol user inputs, validates inputs, issues corresponding HTTP requests to the AlphaVantage API, handles response errors as appropriate, writes response data to one or more worksheets, and provides final purchase recommendation(s).

 Else partial credit to highlight areas of improvement.